Higher-dimensional Losev-Manin spaces and their geometry: Introduction

 The proofs of Theorem~\ref{thm:MainLM} parts (i), (ii) and (iii) are given in Sections~\ref{sec:AsToricChowQuotient}, \ref{sec:NotMDS} and \ref{sec:Fibrations}, respectively.
 Preliminaries about $T_{d,n}$ and $T_{d,n}^{LM}$ are presented in Section~\ref{sec:Preliminarytdn}.
 In the rest of the introduction, we will describe the key aspects of our proof, its context, as well as applications.

-The isomorphism between $T_{d,n}^{LM}$ and the normalization of our toric Chow quotient enhances its functorial interpretation as a moduli space of pointed stable rooted trees.
-Specifically, we construct it as a closure in a Chow variety, which represents a functor of certain families of cycles over seminormal bases in characteristic zero \cite[Theorem 3.21]{Kollar-chow}.
-This represents a significant improvement over the initial constructions in \cite{GR} and \cite{Chen-Gibney-Krashen}, where $T_{d,n}$ and its weighted variants were obtained from the Fulton-MacPherson compactification $\mathbb{P}^d[n]$ \cite{Fulton-MacPherson}.
-The existence of an algebraic stack that parameterizes families of points and is represented by $\mathbb{P}^d[n]$ is still conjectural; see \cite{lundkvist2009moduli} for progress on this issue.
+We construct our toric Chow quotient as a subscheme in a Chow variety, which represents a functor of certain families of cycles over seminormal bases in characteristic zero \cite[Theorem 3.21]{Kollar-chow}.
+In particular, the Chow variety has a universal family.
+Therefore, the isomorphism between $T_{d,n}^{LM}$ and the normalization of our toric Chow quotient improves over the initial constructions in \cite{GR} and \cite{Chen-Gibney-Krashen}.
+Indeed, it expands the moduli interpretation of $T_{d,n}^{LM}$ since we can pullback the universal family over the Chow variety to obtain a new family over $T_{d,n}^{LM}$.
+The existence of an algebraic stack that parameterizes families of points and is represented by the Fulton-MacPherson compactification $\mathbb{P}^d[n]$ of the configuration space of $n$ distinct labeled points in $\mathbb{P}^d$ is still conjectural; see \cite{lundkvist2009moduli} for progress on this issue.

-In addition, our construction generalizes similar results for the moduli of points on the line \cite[Lemma 5.1]{dolgachev2015configuration}, points in projective space \cite[Section 8]{schaffler2022compactifications}, and in toric varieties \cite{di2022families}.
-In the case of torus actions, the Chow quotient is isomorphic to the inverse limit of GIT quotients and carries rich combinatorial information \cite{kapranov1991quotients, gibney2011equations}.
-Additionally, it has topological interpretations \cite{hu2005topological, giansiracusa2022chow}, as well as interpretations in terms of stable maps \cite{chen2013chow}.
-We intend to explore the interplay between these interpretations in future work.
+In addition, our construction generalizes similar results for the moduli of points on the line \cite[Lemma~5.1]{dolgachev2015configuration}, points in projective space \cite[Section~8]{schaffler2022compactifications}, and in toric varieties \cite{di2022families}.
+In certain cases, the Chow quotient is isomorphic to the inverse limit of GIT quotients \cite[Proposition~2.4]{baker2015chow}, and carries rich combinatorial information, for example, in relation to the theory of secondary polytopes \cite{kapranov1991quotients}, and tropical geometry \cite{gibney2011equations}.
+Additionally, the Chow quotient has topological interpretations \cite{hu2005topological, giansiracusa2022chow}, as well as interpretations in terms of stable maps \cite{chen2013chow}.

+Next we discuss Theorem~\ref{Main thm: II}, which we leverage to study the finite generation of the Cox ring of the Chen-Gibney-Krashen compactification $T_{d,n}$.
+Cox rings are a generalization of the homogeneous coordinates of toric varieties from \cite{Cox-ring} to a wider class of algebraic varieties, including normal complete varieties with a finitely generated divisor class group; for a survey, see \cite{gonzalez2022finite} and references within.
+The Cox ring carries substantial information about the geometry of a variety.
+As an example, a variety is a toric variety if and only if its Cox ring is isomorphic to a polynomial ring \cite[Corollary~2.10]{Hu-Keel}.
+A normal $\mathbb{Q}$-factorial projective variety with a finitely generated Cox ring is called a Mori dream space (MDS), as this property guarantees that Mori's program can be carried out for any divisor on $X$ \cite[Proposition~1.11]{Hu-Keel}.